Lo sentimos, la página que usted busca no se ha podido encontrar. Puede intentar su búsqueda de nuevo o visitar la lista de temas populares.

 Mary Jane Rotheram-Borus, PhD

 Mary Jane Rotheram-Borus, PhD, is a clinical psychologist who designs, develops, and implements groundbreaking programs to prevent a range of negative outcomes for children and families.
 She was trained at the University of Southern California and was a faculty member at Columbia University and the New York State Psychiatric Institute for many years.
-Dr. Rotheram is currently a Professor in Child Psychiatry and Biobehavioral Sciences at UCLA and the Director of the UCLA Global Center for Children and Families, as well as the Center for HIV Prevention, Identification, and Treatment Services (CHIPTS).
+From 1993 until recently, Dr. Rotheram was a Professor in Child Psychiatry and Biobehavioral Sciences at UCLA and the Director of the UCLA Global Center for Children and Families, as well as the Center for HIV Prevention, Identification, and Treatment Services (CHIPTS).
+She currently is a Distinguished Professor in the Semel Institute and the Department of Psychiatry at UCLA.

 Dr. Rotheram has sat on the National Scientific Advisory Councils for the National Institute of Drug Abuse, the National Institute of Mental Health, and the President’s Emergency Program for AIDS Research.
 Currently, she is recognized for her work on disruptive innovations in behavioral science and mental health.